-When we pulled up a pew with the Argentine for this month's issue it was difficult to get a word in edgeways.
+When we pulled up a pew with the Argentine for this month's issue – available from Wednesday April 2 in print and in a specially-designed-for-iPad version – it was difficult to get a word in edgeways.
 But of course, that's the way we like it.

 Aguero might be a menace you never want to meet on the pitch, but off it FFT discovered a jovial joker determined to have fun in his bid to help make Man City and Argentina the best.
 We discuss everything from City's title charge, the differences between Manuel Pellegrini and Roberto Mancini, and whether he and Luis Suarez are the Messi and Ronaldo of the Premier League.

 He's about to return from injury at a crucial time – City have the Premier League title in their own hands, and Argentina need him if they're to lift the famous Jules Rimet for the first time since 1986 (although they do have that Messi fella).
 It's usually very easy to call a player's next few months massive, but they really could be the best of Aguero's life if all goes to plan.

 In this month's One-on-One, meanwhile, we've chatted to the man they call God at Liverpool.
 We're made most welcome by Robbie Fowler inviting us into bed at the start of our interview (honest), before delving deep into the free-scoring striker's colourful career which also took in spells with the likes of Leeds, Manchester City, Blackburn and Cardiff.
 Has Graeme Le Saux forgiven him for that moment?
 Has he still got his Spice Boys suit?
 Should he have played more for England?